NicolasBermeo/IntrepidAgent/README.md

 # IntrepidAgent
-## A Python program used to monitor, record and report on network device statuses.
+## Monitor, record and report on network device statuses.

 ### What is IntrepidAgent?